NVIDIA/cuDecomp/docs/basic_usage.rst

 --------------------
 Now, we can use cuDecomp's transposition routines to transpose our data.
 In these calls, we are using the :code:`data_d` array as both input and output (in-place), but you can also use distinct input and output buffers for out-of-place operations.
-For the transposes between :math:`Y`- and :math:`Z`-pencils, we can pass null pointers to the halo extent arguments to the routines to ignore them in C/C++, or leave them unspecified in Fortran.
+For the transposes between :math:`Y`- and :math:`Z`-pencils, we pass null pointers to the halo extent arguments to the routines in C/C++, or leave them unspecified in Fortran.
+For all transposes, we pass null pointers to the padding arguments to the routines to disable padding in C/C++, or leave them unspecified in Fortran.

 .. tabs::